curl/everything-curl/sourcecode-web.md

 ## Web site source code

-Most of the curl web site is also available in a public git repository, although separate from the source code repository since it generally isn't interesting to the same people and we can maintain a different list of people that have push rights, etc.
+Most of the curl web site is also available in a public git repository, although separate from the source code repository since it generally is not interesting to the same people and we can maintain a different list of people that have push rights, etc.